rajeski/GDAPC/README.md

 10) When it comes down to impact, essence matters more than form.
 11) While often a solo-endeavor, good data analytics are generated from a group-effort.
 12) The analytical tools used are a means to an end not an end in and of themselves.
+13) Data as a product is a reality which is here to stay.